Isaak Pomeranchuk

-Isaak Yakovlevich Pomeranchuk (Исаа́к Я́ковлевич Померанчу́к; 20 May 1913 – 14 December 1966) was a Soviet physicist of Polish origin in the former Soviet nuclear weapons program.
+Isaak Yakovlevich Pomeranchuk (Исаа́к Я́ковлевич Померанчу́к; 20 May 1913 – 14 December 1966) was a Soviet physicist who participated in the Soviet nuclear weapons program.
 His career in physics spent mostly studying the particle physics (including thermonuclear weapons), quantum field theory, electromagnetic and synchrotron radiation, condensed matter physics and the physics of liquid helium.

 The Pomeranchuk instability, the pomeron, and a few other phenomena in particle and condensed matter physics are named after him.

 Life and career

 Pomeranchuk's mother was a medical doctor and his father a chemical engineer.
 The family moved from his birthplace, Warsaw, first to Rostov-on-Don in 1918 and then Donbas in the town of Rubizhne in 1923, where his father worked at a chemical plant.
 He graduated from school in 1927 and from a factory and workshop school in 1929.
 From 1929 to 1931, he also worked at a chemical plant.
 In 1931, he left for the Ivanovo Institute of Chemical Technology and then in 1932 joined the Department of Physics and Mechanics of the Leningrad Polytechnic Institute under Aleksandr Shalnikov, specializing in chemical physics and graduating in 1936.
 He had begun working at the Kharkiv Institute of Physics and Technology under Lev Landau the previous year, and remained a devoted collaborator with Landau.
 His first paper, in Nature, was published with Landau and Aleksandr Akhiezer, entitled 'Scattering of light by light'.